Social-Systems-Lab/circles/docs/create-module.md

 Now we can use the `Members` constant to interface with the members collection in the database and do CRUD operations.

-In our example we want to create a method to add a new member.
+In our example we want to create a method to add a new member and one to get all members.
 We add this method in a new file at `src/lib/data/member.ts`

 ```ts
 import { Member } from "@/models/models";